isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-19-post-Cucumber.md

 <iframe width="100%" height="415" src="https://www.youtube.com/embed/SUQGxxAAcNs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe>	<br>

-<p>Depending on the cultivar, tomatoes can grow as a vine (indeterminate) or as a small shrub (determinate).
-Vining varieties will need stakes or a trellis to support their growth.</p>
-<p>As with all members of the Nightshade family, this plant is buzz pollinated and produces the most fruit when bees are around to pollinate it.
-Growing more bee-attracting plants within the garden will encourage pollination.
-It can be hand-pollinated, but the success rate is generally lower. </p>
+<p>As with all members of the melon family, this plant is bee pollinated and produces male and female flowers.
+To encourage the formation of more fruits, it is best to have at least 3 separate plants growing in the same area to have both male and female flowers available, and to have bee-attracting plants within the garden to encourage pollination.
+If your garden lacks bees, the plant can also be hand pollinated.</p>
-<p>These plants can get blossom end rot, which shows up as dark, sunken blotches at the end of fruits.
-It is a symptom of a lack of calcium reaching the fruit, which is usually caused by a lack of water or inconsistent watering.
-Keep your soil moist but not waterlogged and take care to water more often during the dry season. </p>
 <br>
 </section>